TheRandomDog/godot-panda3d-importer/README.md

 ### SGI (RGB) Images
 |Feature|Supported|
 |-|-|
-|Reading|🟡 Yes.Certain information like dimension count, min/max pixel value, and the color map are ignored.<br><br>Only can read images with 1-4 channels (`ZSIZE`), which generates: greyscale images, greyscale w/ alpha, RGB images, and RGBA images.
+|Reading|🟡 Yes.
+Certain information like dimension count, min/max pixel value, and the color map are ignored.<br><br>Only can read images with 1-4 channels (`ZSIZE`), which generates: greyscale images, greyscale w/ alpha, RGB images, and RGBA images.
 |Writing|⚫ No. This parser is only used to convert SGI images into a native Godot **Image** or **ImageTexture** resource.
 |RLE Compression|🟢 Yes